6 Things Your Partner Should Never Ask You To Do

 6. To Be Responsible for Everything

 Each person has their own skills and characteristics that make him or her good at certain things.
 Therefore, it’s only normal that, within a relationship, each person takes on certain roles that they are inherently better suited for.
-For example, if one person is good with finances, he or she takes control of the family accounts.
-On the other hand, if one is an excellent cook, he or she may do more cooking.
+For example, if one person is good with finances, they take control of the family accounts.
+On the other hand, if one is an excellent cook, they may do more cooking.

-However, one thing that your partner should never ask of you is that you take responsibility for everything.
-This will drain your energy, make you feel overwhelmed, and oftentimes lead to resentment or frustration in the relationship.
+However, one thing that your partner should never ask of you is to take responsibility for everything.
+This will drain your energy, make you feel overwhelmed, and oftentimes, lead to resentment or frustration in the relationship.

-Instead, each person should have their own responsibilities within the relationship.
+Instead, each person should have their own responsibilities within the relationship that complement one another.